headforwards-spd/headforwards-website/src/pages/info-pages/collaboration.md

     isTwoColumns: false
     type: image-copy-component
     title: A faster way to become Agile
+    content:
+      - type: markdown
         text: >-
           Some organisations want to move to an Agile approach, but legacy processes and modes of software development get in the way.
 That’s where collaborating with Headforwards can help.

           By partnering with Headforwards, large organisations can immediately benefit from its Agile approach to software development – something that can be hard to achieve in-house.
     image: /uploads/postit-2.jpg
   - isPostit: false
     isRightImage: false
     isTwoColumns: true
     type: image-copy-component
     title: A flexible approach to collaboration
+    content:
+      - type: markdown
         text: >-
           Headforwards may be an Agile outsource partner, but there’s nothing dogmatic about its approach.
 The company believes that the most value comes from working with each client to establish the most productive way of working.
   - quote: >-
       We believe in people and teams over dogma and principles.
 If we can get everyone to work together effectively, we’re going to get a much better